-Based on data from laboratory information systems and from the records of people in treatment.
+Based on data from laboratory information systems and from the clinical records of people in treatment.
 Data can be compiled from health services registries, case report forms or laboratory information systems.
-Individuals with CD4 count results should only be included if the CD4 test was conducted within one month of the HIV diagnosis date.
+People with CD4 count results should be included only if the CD4 test was conducted within 1 month of the time of initial diagnosis, initiation of antiretroviral therapy or reinitiation of antiretroviral therapy.

-0-14 years (disaggregated by ages 12-35 months, 36-59 months and 5-14 years) for children, and 15 years and older by sex (men and women) for adults.
+- Aged 0-14 years (disaggregated by ages 0-59 months and 5-14 years) for children, and aged ≥15 years by sex (men and women) for adults. - First time diagnosis, versus initiation or reinitiation of antiretroviral therapy